yossHB/kubernetes/README.md

                 * Container
                 * Container

+## Pod
+A pod is a collection of containers and its storage inside a node of a Kubernetes cluster.
+It is possible to create a pod with multiple containers inside it.
+For more [information][info]

+There are two types of Pods:
+### Single container pod
+The "one-container-per-Pod" model is the most common Kubernetes use case; in this case, you can think of a Pod as a wrapper around a single container; Kubernetes manages Pods rather than managing the containers directly.
+### Multi container pod
+A Pod can encapsulate an application composed of multiple co-located containers that are tightly coupled and need to share resources.
+These co-located containers form a single cohesive unit of service—for example, one container serving data stored in a shared volume to the public, while a separate sidecar container refreshes or updates those files.
+The Pod wraps these containers, storage resources, and an ephemeral network identity together as a single unit.

 ## minion
  The minion is the node on which all the services run.
 You can have many minions running at one point in time.

  Each minion will host one or more POD.
 Each POD is like hosting a service.
 Each POD then contains the Docker containers.

  Each POD can host a different set of Docker containers.
 The proxy is then used to control the exposing of these services to the outside world.

  Kubernetes has several components in its architecture.
 The role of each component is explained below &mius;